Liv-Forte/EcologitsExpansionMSU/README.md

 # Ecologits Calculator - MSU
-This calculator is an adaptation/expanded version of the HuggingFace Ecologits calculator.
-To learn more about the calculator, see below.
+This calculator is an adaptation/expanded version of the HuggingFace Ecologits calculator, adding an addional MSU page.
+This was intended to be optimized for a tabling event at the MSU Library in April 2026.
+To learn more about the calculator, see the original documentation below.

 <div align="center">
   <a href="https://ecologits.ai/">